Bruce's '72: 2002-2004

 The block ($200 for used 4-bolt short block) was bored .030" over and honed ($96), decked to 9.010" ($60), and hot tanked ($55).
 The rods were removed from my old hypereutectic pistons, resized (the big end was too tight causing bad bearing wear) ($78), and pressed onto new TRW L2256 forged pistons ($20 for the pressing, $225 for the pistons).
 The experience with the machine shop was very pleasant and from what I've seen so far, the work they did has been great.
 I don't have a ton of experience, but I've NEVER seen a block this clean.

 On the down side, there was a broken-off water pump bolt in one of the holes that I didn't notice when I brought the block in for machining.
-They did notice it and marked it so I'd see it, but they never called my attention to it.
-Technically there's nothing wrong with that, I suppose, but it seems like they should have told me - maybe they could have made a few more bucks off me!
+They did notice it and marked it so I'd see it, but they never called my attention to it while they had it.
+Seems they should have removed it?
+Technically there's nothing wrong with what they did, I suppose, but it seems like they should have told me - maybe they could have made a few more bucks off me!
 I ended up drilling it out (which was a pain because there seemed to be a broken-off Easy-out in there, too) and tapped it for a 7/16" bolt.

 Also, I asked the machine shop to remove the oil galley plugs because I couldn't.
 Well, they did it, but they didn't remove the plug just above the oil filter, nor did they remove the plug that's next to the oil pressure sender port.
-Perhaps they may not be "oil galley" plugs, exactly, which is what I asked them to remove, but again, it seems logical for them to remove them, doesn't it?
+Perhaps they're nod considered "oil galley" plugs, exactly, which is what I asked them to remove, but again, it seems logical for them to remove them, doesn't it?
 Oh well.

 I had a heck of a time removing the plugs myself.
 I broke a couple 1/4" extensions trying to loosen the plugs the old-fashioned way.
 I tried Liquid Wrench, heat (propane only), and the wax trick.
 No luck with any of them.
 Then I saw an article in Car Craft dealing with broken stud removal.
 They put a nut on the exposed broken stud and welded it to the stud, then just used the nut to turn the stud out.
 The heat from the welding helps break the bond, and the hex provides something for the wrench to grip.